leomartinez2019/classic-arcade-game/README.md

 #Classic arcade game clone

 ##Project Overview
 This project tries to accomplish the goal of using object-oriented javascript to recreate the classic arcade game Frogger.
+The main concepts in object-oriented programming applied here are: prototype delegation, scopes, code reuse and the use of the keyword "this".

 ##Installation
 Clone the git repository and open the index.html file in your browser